hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

     commands will detect it and remind you to do so if necessary.
 ```

-F﻿rom the ouput of the command run, in addition to the HPE GreenLake Terraform provider *hpegl*, the provider *helm* is also installed to the Terraform working directory.
+F﻿rom the output of the command run, the provider *helm* is also installed to the Terraform working directory in addition to the HPE GreenLake Terraform provider *hpegl*.

 #### Deploy Prometheus and Grafana

-Typing the following command to apply the Terraform configuration and deploy Prometheus and Grafana to the K8s cluster while responding *yes* at the prompt to confirm the operation.
-You may try first a dry run, by running *terraform plan*, to preview the changes to your infrastructure based on the data you provide in your Terraform file.
+Type the following command to apply the Terraform configuration and deploy Prometheus and Grafana to the K8s cluster while responding *yes* at the prompt to confirm the operation.
+You may want to first try a dry run to preview the changes to your infrastructure based on the data you provide in your Terraform file by running *terraform plan*.

 ```shell
     $ terraform apply --var-file=variables.tfvars